12 Russians indicted for meddling in 2016 US election

 WASHINGTON — Twelve Russian military intelligence officers hacked into the Clinton presidential campaign and Democratic Party and released tens of thousands of private communications in a sweeping conspiracy by the Kremlin to meddle in the 2016 U.S. election, according to an indictment announced days before President Donald Trump’s summit with Russian President Vladimir Putin.

 The indictment represents special counsel Robert Mueller’s first charges against Russian government officials for interfering in American politics, an effort U.S. intelligence agencies say was aimed at helping the Trump campaign and harming Democratic opponent, Hillary Clinton.
-The case follows after a separate indictment that accused Russians of using social media to sow discord among American voters.
+The case follows after a separate indictment that accused Russians of using social media to sow discord among American voters two years ago.

-Mueller did not allege that Trump campaign associates were involved in the hacking effort, that Americans were knowingly in touch with Russian intelligence officers or that any vote tallies were altered by hacking.
-The White House seized on those points in a statement that offered no condemnation of Russian election interference.
+Mueller did not allege that Trump campaign associates were involved in the hacking effort or that Americans were knowingly in touch with Russian intelligence officers, and the indictment does not allege that any vote tallies were altered by hacking.
+The White House seized on those points in a statement that offered no condemnation of the alleged Russian conspiracy.

-It was unclear whether the indictment might factor into Trump’s meeting with Putin on Monday.

 The Kremlin, meanwhile, denied anew that it tried to sway the election.
 “The Russian state has never interfered and has no intention of interfering in the U.S. elections,” Putin’s foreign affairs adviser, Yuri Ushakov, said Friday.